 After a motorcycle accident, your first priority should be seeking necessary medical treatment.
-Next, contact a qualified attorney to discuss the details of your case.
-The attorneys at the Law Firm of Anidjar & Levine have experience with motorcycle accidents and can advise you on how to proceed.
+If you wait to see a doctor, an insurance company may argue that your injuries came from a different accident and that they do not have to pay you.
+Next, connect with a qualified personal injury attorney to discuss the details of your case.
+The attorneys at the Law Offices of Anidjar & Levine have experience with motorcycle accidents and can advise you on how to proceed.

 Be sure to document everything, particularly when it comes to your medical treatment and rehabilitation.
 We need to be able to show the court the extent to which the accident has affected you.
 Keep copies of everything your doctors give you, including treatment protocols, bills, injury assessments, and prescriptions.